Best stylus for iPad in 2022

 Q: Is there a cheaper alternative to the Apple Pencil?

 Yes, there is a cheaper alternative to the Apple Pencil.
 The Adonit Note+ is one of the best styluses you can get and costs much less than the Apple Pencil.
 It has all the functions of the Apple Pencil with one exception: It needs a cord to charge.
-The Apple Pencil uses conductive charging through its handy magnetic pen holder, making for a more elegant experience.
+The Apple Pencil uses conductive charging through its handy magnetic pen holder, making for a more experience.
 But if you don’t mind charging your iPad stylus with a USB cable, the Adonit Note+ is a solid choice for the best stylus.

 Q: Which is better: Apple Pencil or Logitech Crayon?